Google Ads Training for Dropshippers: The Ecom Lab System

 Tuesday is open tactical chat.
 Dropshipping operators post their current account problems.
 What is causing the ROAS drop.
 Why the Merchant Center is disapproving the top category.
 How to handle a supplier feed that updates daily.
 Senior operators respond with specific, account-level answers.

-Thursday is account teardowns.
-Real dropshipping accounts reviewed in chat.
+Thursday is account questions.
+Dropshipping operators post screenshots in chat and senior operators break them down.
 Feed health, campaign structure, search query patterns, margin story.
 Real diagnosis, not generic advice.

 Friday drops templates.
 SOPs for GMC appeal filing.
 Custom label config files for dropshipping margin tiers.
 Title rewrite frameworks for supplier feeds.